-Remember, too, he says, the cap on out-of-pocket expenses doesn't apply to drugs not on a health plan's list of covered medications.
+Remember, too, he says, that the cap on out-of-pocket expenses doesn’t apply to drugs not on a health plan’s list of covered medications.

 Some plans simply aren’t available

 Also, some health insurance companies such as Aetna and UnitedHealthcare have opted not to participate in exchanges in some marketplaces.
 If you prefer these companies, you will have to buy plans from them outside the exchange.